 - Tax software like TurboTax will allow you to file an automatic extension request with the IRS.
 Many tax prep websites will help you file an extension for free.

 - You can file an IRS Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.

 Filing on Time

-If you use IRS e-file, your return is considered filed on time if the authorized electronic return transmitter postmarks the transmission by the due date.
-An authorized electronic return transmitter is a participant in the IRS e-file program that transmits electronic tax return information directly to the IRS.
+If you use IRS e-file to file your return, it is considered filed on time if the authorized electronic return transmitter postmarked the transmission by its due date.
+You should receive an email or electronic notice that the IRS has received your e-filed tax return.